Multi-structure bone segmentation in pediatric MR images with combined regularization from shape priors and adversarial network: Method

-The auto-encoder training procedure minimizes a loss function $\mathcal{L}_{AE}$ which penalizes the reconstruction $(\bm{G}\circ\bm{F})(\bm{y_n}) = \bm{G}(\bm{F}(\bm{y_n}; \bm{\Theta_F}); \bm{\Theta_G})$ to be dissimilar from the original input $\bm{y_n}$.
-Usual training schemes are based on mean-squared error or Dice loss to enforce the auto-encoder to learn the global shape features arising from ground truth annotations \cite{ravishankar_learning_2017, oktay_anatomically_2018}.
-The Dice loss function to optimize both encoder and decoder weights $\bm{\Theta_F}$ and $\bm{\Theta_G}$ is given as follows:
+The auto-encoder training procedure minimizes a loss function $\mathcal{L}_{AE}$ which penalizes the reconstruction $(\bm{G}\circ\bm{F})(\bm{y_n})$ $= \bm{G}(\bm{F}(\bm{y_n}; \bm{\Theta_F}); \bm{\Theta_G})$ to be dissimilar from the original input $\bm{y_n}$.
+Usual training schemes are based on mean-squared error, Dice or cross-entropy loss to enforce the auto-encoder to learn the global shape features arising from ground truth annotations \cite{oktay_anatomically_2018, ravishankar_learning_2017}.
+The cross-entropy loss function to optimize both encoder and decoder weights $\bm{\Theta_F}$ and $\bm{\Theta_G}$ is given as follows:

-As a first step, the auto-encoder was trained on ground truth annotations using Dice loss to learn a shape space in the form of a non-linear low-dimensional manifold.
-Its architecture was based on a convolutional encoder-decoder (Fig. \ref{fig:fig_archi}).
+As a first step, the auto-encoder was trained on ground truth annotations using cross-entropy to learn a shape space in the form of a non-linear low-dimensional manifold which is simply represented by the latent space at the output of its encoder component.
+While some approaches leverage contour information (e.g. Hausdorff distance) to enforce shape constraints \cite{karimi_reducing_2020}, our shape representation is based on complete segmentation masks.
+In practice, an auto-encoder would have difficulty learning a shape representation based on contours due to the high imbalance between contours and background pixels.
+Hence, we employed a mask-based shape regularization and the architecture of the convolutional auto-encoder incorporated traditional convolutional and up-conv\-olutional layers (Figure \ref{fig:architecture}).

 After training the auto-encoder, we integrated its encoder component into the baseline segmentation network by computing a shape regularization term $\ell_{shape}$.
-To this end, both predictions $\bm{\hat{y}_n}$ and ground truth labels $\bm{y_n}$ were projected onto the latent shape space by the shape encoder with learned weights $\bm{\Theta_F}$ (Fig. \ref{fig:fig_framework}).
+To this end, both predictions $\bm{\hat{y}_n}$ and ground truth labels $\bm{y_n}$ were projected onto the latent shape space by the shape encoder with learnt weights $\bm{\Theta_F}$ (Figure \ref{fig:framework}).
 The shape regularization term computed the Euclidean distance between both latent shape representations \cite{oktay_anatomically_2018}, as follows: